Thesis title: Religious Behaviours in Early Modern Scotland: Sermons, Spiritual Struggles, and the Witch Trials, c. 1590-1720

 Early Modern History: A Connected World

 I am a historian of early modern Britain with particular interests in the history of religion, law and politics.
-I am also interested in the theories and methods of microhistory, regional history, comparative history, pyschology, narratology, as well as the emerging field of the history of emotions.
+I am also interested in the theories and methods of microhistory, regional history, comparative history, pyschology, sociology, narratology, as well as the emerging field of the history of emotions.

 ‘The spiritualized Devil’: The influence of Reformed theology on the idea of the diabolical witch in the Scottish witch trials', Deviancy and Society in Scotland and Abroad conference, Toronto, CAN, 6 April 2019.